bottpoker/PHP-Poker-Bot/README.md

 ### Poker Bot Documentation
 The full REST API documentation can be found [here](https://github.com/bottpoker/API-Version-1).

+### Building Poker Bots
+We are currently releasing additional `poker_bots` for inclusion into this PHP poker bot kit.
+The intention of these bots is to provide a building block for developers to take to the next level and then deploy on the network.

 ### LIMITATIONS
 There are several limitations that you should be aware of regarding the topic of `collusions` and `code of conduct`.
 The following table provides a list of important files that contain important information: